kyma-incubator/hack-showcase/docs/github-connector/installation.md

 1. Delete all service bindings from Lambda Functions and other bindings connected with your GitHub Connector Service Instance.
 2. Delete the GitHub Connector Service Instance found under the **Services** tab in the **Instances** area.
-3. Delete the GitHub Connector addon Instance found in the **Add-Ons** tab.
+3. Delete the GitHub Connector Add-On Instance found in the **Add-Ons** tab.
-4. To remove the addon configuration, find it in the global **Add-Ons Config** catalog and remove it.
+4. To remove the Add-On Configuration, find it in the global **Add-Ons Config** catalog and remove it.
    > **CAUTION**: This step also removes the Slack Connector template.

 ## Installation in Kyma with Helm